S. Petersen's Field Guide to Creatures of the Dreamlands: Reception

 In the November 1989 edition of Games International (Issue 10), Mike Jarvis was ambivalent about this product.
 He admired the colour illustrations, which he called "quite beyond belief, with creatures ranging from the delicate and profoundly beautiful to the stark alien horror more usually associated with H. P. Lovecraft's writing [...] they are truly something special."
 However, Jarvis questioned the utility of this book, saying "this is of very little use in a Call of Cthulhu campaign."
-He concluded by giving the book an average rating of 3 out of 5, commenting, "While this is an excellent product with no faults whatsoever, ultimately [it is] merely a book for Lovecaft collectors and Call of Cthulhu completists."
+He concluded by giving the book an average rating of 3 out of 5, commenting, "While this is an excellent product with no faults whatsoever, ultimately [it is] merely a book for Lovecraft collectors and Call of Cthulhu completists."

+In Issue 45 of Abyss (Spring 1990), Dave Nalle was impressed, writing, "The art is phenomenal, the descriptions of the creatures are excellent ...
+The text is intelligent and informative."
+The only faults Nalle could find were the high price ($15), and the inclusion of creatures from outside of Lovecraft's works; Clark Ashton Smith's Tsathogua and Atlach Nacha were two examples.
+Nalle concluded by recommending this book "if you can afford the price and like the idea of full-color illustrations of unearthly horrors beyond the scope of man's natural; perceptive ability."

-In the March-April 1990 edition of Space Gamer/Fantasy Gamer (No. 88), a reviewer commented that "if you are really into this genre, gaming or otherwise, put this review down and go buy Dreamlands.
+Space Gamer/Fantasy Gamer called this "some of the best and most original supplementary material ever published by Chaosium .. the artwork in this book is simply outstanding."
+The review concluded, "if you are really into this genre, gaming or otherwise, put this review down and go buy Dreamlands.
 If you only have a passing interest, you could certainly do worse."

 In the June 1990 edition of Dragon (Issue 158), Jim Bambra called this book "slickly produced and beautifully illustrated...
-Best of all are the illustrations by Mark J. Frerrari, which are nothing short of excellent."
+Best of all are the illustrations by Mark J. Ferrari, which are nothing short of excellent."
 He concluded with a strong recommendation, saying, "S. Petersen's Field Guide to Creatures of the Dreamlands is a book that anyone who likes excellent artwork should have in their collection.
 The full-page plates are superb.
 They are also useful for showing to players as their Investigators encounter these creatures."